okalenyk/Algebra/README.md

 And then after some time the task are going to be run taking into the account new network

-## Additional info

-**All the amounts are displayed as _MATIC_ but is not converted into Matic exactly.
-This is just a name to the native tokens (since we deployed to the Polygon)**

 ### Update tasks

 Default settings are: